stennety/mywebsite/_posts/2017-12-28-Wordpress-sites-on-Azure-Part-2.md

 ## Have it over HTTPS

 You want your website to HTTPS.
 Even if you aren't dealing with any credit cards, or personal information you want to secure your website using HTTPS.
-HTTPS is [faster](https://www.httpvshttps.com/), [gives you higher SEO rankings in search engines](https://webmasters.googleblog.com/2014/08/https-as-ranking-signal.html), and stops silly things like (Comcast injecting browser pop-up adds when people visit your site)[https://gizmodo.com/comcast-appears-to-be-injecting-browser-pop-ups-to-upse-1752633484].
+HTTPS is [faster](https://www.httpvshttps.com/), [gives you higher SEO rankings in search engines](https://webmasters.googleblog.com/2014/08/https-as-ranking-signal.html), and stops silly things like [Comcast injecting browser pop-up adds when people visit your site](https://gizmodo.com/comcast-appears-to-be-injecting-browser-pop-ups-to-upse-1752633484).

-Now if you're not using CloudFlare, there are (instructions)[https://docs.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-custom-ssl] in Azure to add and manage your own SSL certificates if you really want to, but its long, boring and a pain to make sure to manage your renewals.
+Now if you're not using CloudFlare, there are [instructions](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-custom-ssl) in Azure to add and manage your own SSL certificates if you really want to, but its long, boring and a pain to make sure to manage your renewals.
 CloudFlare gives you a one click option for HTTPS where they manage everything.

 First, you'll need to turn CloudFlare's acceleration back on to have CloudFlare manage stuff.
 Go back to your DNS tab, find the A record you added above, and click the grey cloud icon to turn it to the CloudFlare orange cloud.